This movie isn’t merely ignoring the comic universe, it’s puking large pieces of colorful barf all over it.

 Either I just acquired super ice powers, or I’m the lady in that Tom Petty video.

-Tori is about to become a superhero herself, accidentally getting into some cryogenic whatchamajig at the Eno lab while Philip Glass and The Edge lay down some overdubs.
-This makes her turn everything she touches into ice – well, maybe not everything.
-About every sixth thing.
-Plus, she can now go fishing with indigenous Alaskans without needing to pack extra luggage.
+Tori is about to become a superhero herself, accidentally getting into some cryogenic whatchamajig at the Eno lab while Philip Glass and The Edge lay down some tracks.
+This makes her turn everything she touches into ice.
+Well, maybe not everything, about every sixth thing.
 Tori catches the League’s attention when her ice powers accidentally save a skateboarder who’s drowning in about a foot of water.
-The League members suspect she might be the Weatherman – apparently none of them have super “noticing the villain’s name isn’t the WeatherWOMAN” powers – so they knock her out with gas, bring her to a secret lab and force her to answer questions posed by, um, Santa?
+The League members suspect she might be the Weatherman (apparently none of them have super “noticing the villain’s name isn’t the WeatherWOMAN” powers) so they knock her out with gas, bring her to a secret lab and force her to answer questions posed by, um, Santa?
 God?
 Orson Welles?
 Whoever it is, he’s got David Ogden Stiers’s voice.

 It’s more Donald Pleasance than J’onn J’onzz, really

 The real Weatherman, as any regular human must know by now, is Dr. Eno, whose sinister criminal motive is to raise funds for his weather institute, and to make more albums with David Byrne.
-Tori catches him making another threatening video during an institute fundraiser – maybe that’s why they don’t have any money?
+Tori catches him making another threatening video during an institute fundraiser; maybe that’s why they don’t have any money?
 She meets up with the League again, and this time they invite her to join, after introducing her to David Ogden Stiers, who is not a disembodied voice but the Martian known as J’onn J’onzz.
-J’onn explains that he founded the Justice League to protect freedoms that Martians don’t have (shouldn’t someone go help the Martians out?), and he teaches each new Leaguer to use his or her powers.
-He can also transform his appearance, which helps Fire out of a tight spot when her stalker figures out her secret identity, but creeps out anyone who hoped never to hear David Ogden Stiers talk about pants chafing his thighs.
-Anyway, Tori isn’t sure about becoming a superhero, but Atom gives her an astonishingly long support group-style “I’ve been there, man” pep talk and she decides to help after all.
-At which point the League goes off to fight the Weatherman without her.
+J’onn explains that he founded the Justice League to protect freedoms that Martians don’t have (shouldn’t someone go help the Martians out then?), and he teaches each new Leaguer to use their powers.
+He can also transform his appearance: this helps Fire out of a tight spot when her stalker figures out her secret identity, but in the process creeps out anyone who hoped never to hear David Ogden Stiers talk about pants chafing his thighs.
+Tori isn’t sure about becoming a superhero, but Atom gives her an astonishingly long support group-style “I’ve been there, man” pep talk and she decides to help after all.
+At which point the League… goes off to fight the Weatherman without her.
 The League could really use someone with the power of super-continuity.

 Yes, they play “Limbo Rock” while Atom does the limbo under a laser beam.
 Yes, it’s stupid.